 So I’d like to put the record straight for any ladies out there who – like me – want it all.

 You can have a child AND a career AND travel.
-You might even be able to squeeze in a social life and a weekly gym sesh if you’re lucky.
+You might even be able to squeeze in a social life if you’re lucky.

 We’re always told that you can’t have your cake and eat it too but, actually, you can.
 I do.
 In fact, you can even have two cakes because running around after kids burns a hell of a lot of calories and you’ll probably need the extra energy.